Page Contents (click to show / hide)

 It is often difficult for patients to come to terms with the fact that they have a condition that causes them pain and for which there is no easy solution or quick fix.
 It is important to communicate these feelings with healthcare professionals, family and friends.
 Developing psychological coping strategies and positive management plans to help deal with the pain and the underlying condition are important.
-There are many support groups available that can help.

 More information about low back pain can be found in the following documents and in the Useful Links section of this website.
 Please note that some of these documents are written for health care professionals.